btoll/benjamintoll.com/content/post/studying_for_the_lpic1_102_part_one.md

 So, if you need the shell to have a custom environment, put it in `BASH_ENV`.
 Note, however, that it should be an absolute path to the file because the shell doesn't consult the `PATH` variable for any lookups.

-Here's an example that's currently running in production:
+Here's an example that's currently running in production at `benjamintoll.com`:

 `scripting.rc`